Read "Apple's Deep Insight Into User Interface Design"

-Apple at least at one time had two user interface testing rooms that were little other than private offices each equipped with a desk, a chair, and a Macintosh.
+Apple at least at one time had two user interface testing rooms that were little other than small private offices each equipped with a desk, a chair and a Macintosh.

-When Apple's UI people wanted to try out a proposed new design - not just for software, but also for hardware designs such as new mice - they'd hire some random Joe right off the street then pay them to while away a few hours in their UI lab.
+When Apple's UI - not UX! - people wanted to try out a proposed new design - not just for software but also for hardware designs such as new mice - they'd hire some random Joe right off the street then pay them to while away a few hours in their UI lab.

 "This is a mouse.
 You can see that as you move the mouse around on the desk, the 'Pointer' on the screen moves with it."

 "Clicking twice in rapid succession is referred to as 'Double-Clicking'.
 If you Double-Click the icon for an Application, the Application 'Launches'.
 If you Double-Click the icon for a 'Document', the Application responsible for that Document launches, then the Document is 'Opened' by that Application."